 Chocolate is a diabetic food that’s rich in flavonoids, and research shows that these nutrients reduce insulin resistance, improve insulin sensitivity, drop insulin levels and fasting blood glucose, and blunt cravings.
 But not all chocolate is created equal.
 In a 2008 study from the University of Copenhagen, people who ate dark chocolate reported that they felt less like eating sweet, salty, or fatty foods compared to volunteers given milk chocolate, with its lower levels of beneficial flavonoids (and, often, more sugar and fat, too).
 Dark chocolate also cut the amount of pizza that volunteers consumed later in the same day, by 15 percent.
 The flavonoids in chocolate have also been shown to lower stroke risk, calm blood pressure, and reduce your risk for a heart attack by 2 percent over five years.

 Broccoli is an anti-diabetes superhero.
-As with other cruciferous veggies, like kale and cauliflower, this diabetic food contains a compound called sulforaphane, which triggers several anti-inflammatory processes that improve blood sugar control and protect blood vessels from the cardiovascular damage that’s often a consequence of diabetes.
+As with other cruciferous veggies like kale and cauliflower, this diabetic food contains a compound called sulforaphane, which triggers several anti-inflammatory processes that improve blood sugar control and protect blood vessels from the cardiovascular damage that’s often a consequence of diabetes.
 (Heart disease is the leading cause of death for people with diabetes, so this protection could be a lifesaver.)
 Sulforaphane also helps flip on the body’s natural detox mechanisms, coaxing enzymes to turn dangerous cancer-causing chemicals into more innocent forms that the body can easily release.
-And if that’s not enough to have you crunching on the super veggie, here are plenty of reasons why all type 2 diabetics should be eating more broccoli, anyway.)
+And if that’s not enough to have you crunching on the super veggie, here are plenty of reasons why all type 2 diabetics should be eating more of it.